 Basically, CM2 shifts the focus to Integrated Process Excellence and promotes continual improvement.

-Next to this, CM2 provides the WHAT and the HOW, something most standards lack.
-My main focus is still around the product and promoting the use of CM outside the product domain.
+Additionally, CM2 provides the WHAT and the HOW, which is something most standards lack.
+My main focus remains on the product and promoting the use of CM beyond its domain.

 Configuration Management and PLM